The ultimate guide to stock market simulators and virtual trading

 Top virtual trading platforms and simulators

 After registering online, you can start trading with any amount of virtual money you want.
 The platform will provide you with details of your day’s trades, and you’ll see a report of your gains and losses.
 Another advantage of TradeStation is that you can test out your hunches, creating automated trading strategies and then using the platform’s real-time data to validate them.
+However, the simulator is only available for clients who have funded their TradeStation accounts.

 TD Ameritrade’s virtual trading app – paperMoney – puts you in the game with $100,000 in virtual currency, and you’ll be working with the broker’s highly regarded thinkorswim trading platform right from the start.
 If you don’t already have an account with the broker, you’ll have to register to download the platform, but then you’re cut loose into the whole suite of tools.
 If you’re not a customer, you’ll get 60 days to test-drive everything and see how you like it.